opendcs/opendcs/docs/source/lrgs-userguide.rst

 limited only by your disk capacity.

-With the LRGS you can receive and archive data from any combinations of input interfaces: DOMSAT, LRIT (DAMS-NT), GOES-DRGS, Internet-DDS, or NOAAPORT.
+With the LRGS you can receive and archive data from any combinations of input interfaces: HRIT (DAMS-NT), GOES-DRGS, Internet-DDS, or NOAAPORT, HRIT Files, custom.
 Platform messages are merged according to a user-settable priority scheme for ultra-reliable data collection.

 The LRGS provides the de-facto standard DDS (DCP Data Service) for